Currency:USD $

 • Sacramental offering selection is crucial.

-With these strategic considerations, adventurers can tackle the deep dungeon's complex systems and maximize both their survival odds and the rewards acquired along the way.
+With these strategic considerations, adventurers can tackle Pilgrim's Traverse's complex systems and maximize both survival odds and the rewards acquired along the way.

 Reward Systems in FFXIV Patch 7.35

-In the latest FFXIV update, the reward system now allows only one party leader to use their offerings for greater gains.
-This change means that although all party members receive rewards, the leader who selected the offerings enjoys elevated benefits.
-It turns out that utilizing a full set of 40 offerings enables a coffer run for all four players without expending everyone's resources.
+In the latest FFXIV update, the reward system allows only one party leader to use their offerings for greater gains.
+This means that although all party members receive rewards, the leader who selected the offerings enjoys elevated benefits.
+Using a full set of 40 offerings enables a coffer run for all four players without expending everyone's resources.

 1. Coffer Tiers: Different levels of offerings result in varied coffer colors, which in turn dictate the number of rewards.